gochmank/ClimateChange/docs/index.md

  - sea foam
  - turquoise

- _check out this fun quiz that tells you of your environmental impacts_ [ecological footprint quiz ](https://www.footprintcalculator.org/home/en)
+ _check out this fun quiz that tells you of your environmental impacts:_
+ [ecological footprint quiz ](https://www.footprintcalculator.org/home/en)

  ## some random images from various sources